No mirrors, no counting reps, no rules. Just press play.

 Slow standing twist.
 Release the spine, settle the breath, finish the routine grounded.

 Roll the dice.
-Pick how long, how many moves, and we'll build a random routine.
+Pick a length, tempo, and move type — and we'll build a surprise routine.

-Bodyweight dance, dialed for longevity.
-Lower impact, slower BPMs, classic music.
-Built for active adults who'd rather move to Marvin Gaye than a metronome — and for bodies that know the difference between working hard and working smart.
+Bodyweight dance, lower impact, joint-friendly, dialed for longevity.
+Built for bodies that know the difference between working hard and working smart.

 Every session opens and closes with movement that protects your hips, shoulders, and spine — the joints that matter most.